vsoch/vsoch.github.io/_posts/2020/2020-08-18-stanford-opensource-heartbeat.md

 This led me to creating the <a href="https://github.com/rseng/opensource-heartbeat-action" target="_blank">opensource-heartbeat-action</a>
 repository.
 The idea is simple - you can start with a list of GitHub usernames (and/or organization names) and then have a nightly job that parses events, and deploys an interface to show the most recent.
-If you want the user set to update programatically based on a Query to the GitHub User Search API, it also includes a script for programmatically finding users based on a query of interest.
+If you want the user set to update programmatically based on a Query to the GitHub User Search API, it also includes a script for programmatically finding users based on a query of interest.
 For example, if I search for Stanford in the location I can be fairly sure to get a Stanford affiliate.
 It's fairly easy to set up - you can add a simple yaml file in your GitHub Workflows folder, and have it